 1. Loves teaching

 One of the common complains we hear from parents are irresponsible piano teachers.
 These teachers often change the lessons timings or cancel lessons last minute.
 Or they can teach a student for a few months, and disappear without any notice.
-These behaviours are irresponsible on the part of the teacher (and give private tutors a bad name)
+These behaviours are irresponsible on the part of the teacher and will affect his/her own teaching career.

 Pianists who really want to go into teaching (part time or full time) must know that it is a long term commitment on both ways – the student is committed to learn, the teacher must be committed to teach.
 If teachers are in it for some quick money, then they should not come into teaching.